gbenroscience/clock-js/README.md

 A simple vanilla(pure) Javascript library for adding wall clocks to your web application

 **clock-js** allows you to add a wall-clock to your we application with ease.
-Stay tuned as we add more features to this library;
+Stay tuned as web add more features to this library;